 You Might Be Ready for Homesteading if…

 You may be 20 years into the homesteading journey, or you may be in a neighborhood dreaming of fields filled with livestock and gardens overflowing with produce.
-You may be living in the country or in an apartment in the city.

 You are probably ready for Homesteading if: